takenet/blip-chat-ios/README.md

 A -> **dyld: Library not loaded: @rpath/libswiftCore.dylib / Image not found**

-Objective-C projects can present an error about library not loaded
+Objective-C projects can present an error about library not loaded.

-If this occurs follow this steps:
+If this occurs, follow the following steps:

-1) Set your build setting variable *Runpath Search Paths* to **@executable_path/Frameworks**
+1) Set your build settings variable *Runpath Search Paths* to **@executable_path/Frameworks**

 your_target -> Build Settings -> Linking -> Runpath Search Paths